ldsands/UsefulCodeSnippets/OtherSoftware/WindowsProgramInstructions/WindowsPrograms.md

 "[Microsoft PowerToys is a set of utilities for power users to tune and streamline their Windows experience for greater productivity.](https://github.com/microsoft/PowerToys#overview)" I install PowerToys using [chocolatey](Chocolatey.md) `choco install powertoys`.
 Here are a few notes I have made about using PowerToys.

 - To get to the settings for FancyZones go to this location `C:\Users\%username%\AppData\Local\Microsoft\PowerToys\FancyZones\zones-settings.json`.

+## Windows Command Line Stuff

+- PowerShell is really great and frankly I prefer it to zsh which is what I've primarily used on Linux
+    - More about how I use and setup PowerShell on Windows can be found [here](../../ProgrammingLanguages/PowerShell/PowerShell.md)
+- Xonsh is a python based shell I have more about it [here](../../ProgrammingLanguages/Python/Xonsh.md)

 ## MS Office Plugins